ronf/asyncssh/README.rst

 * Install fido2 from https://pypi.org/project/fido2 if you want support
   for key exchange and authentication with U2F/FIDO2 security keys.

+* Install ifaddr from https://pypi.org/project/ifaddr/ if you want support for matching on local network IP addresses.

 * Install python-pkcs11 from https://pypi.org/project/python-pkcs11 if
   you want support for accessing PIV keys on PKCS#11 security tokens.